Skip to main content

 A pre-adverse action refers to a preliminary notification that an employer must provide to a job applicant if the employer is considering taking an adverse action (such as not hiring the applicant) based on information found in a background check report.
 This process is governed by the Fair Credit Reporting Act (FCRA) to ensure that applicants have a chance to review and dispute any inaccurate or incomplete information before a final decision is made.

-1. A copy of the background check report.
+1. We send a copy of the background check report.

 2. A notice of the intent to take adverse action.

-2. Waiting Period: The employer must allow a reasonable period (usually 5 business days) for the applicant to review the report and correct any errors with the background check company.
+4. Waiting Period: The employer (you) must allow a reasonable period (usually 5 business days) for the applicant to review the report and correct any errors with the background check company.
 After this period, if the employer still decides to take adverse action, they must send a final adverse action notice to the applicant, informing them of the decision and providing additional information about their rights and how to obtain a free copy of their report.
+Accurate email collection during the order process is mandatory to facilitate smooth and reliable delivery of pre-adverse and final adverse action notices, ensuring applicants are properly informed without delay.

 Did this answer your question?